-The Otago CDEM Group must not act inconsistently with any directions given by the Minister of Civil Defence and Emergency Management or the Director of Civil Defence Emergency Management.
+The Otago CDEM Group must not act inconsistently with any directions given by the Minister of Civil Defence or the Director Civil Defence Emergency Management.

 WELFARE

 The role of welfare services is to provide for the needs of people affected by an emergency, and to minimise the consequences of the emergency.